Browse Articles

 </html>

-In Asp.Net MVC, at application level we have _ViewStart file with in Views folder for defining the default Layout page for your ASP.NET MVC application.
-For rendering layout page refer this article Different ways of rendering layouts in Asp.Net MVC.
+In Asp.Net MVC, at the application level, we have a _ViewStart file within the Views folder for defining the default Layout page for your ASP.NET MVC application.
+For rendering layout pages refer to this article Different ways of rendering layouts in Asp.Net MVC.

 public class BundleConfig